gofiber/fiber/middleware/pprof/README.md

 app.Use(pprof.New())
 ```

-In systems where you have multiple ingress points, it is common to add a URL prefix, like so:
+In systems where you have multiple ingress endpoints, it is common to add a URL prefix, like so:

 ```go
 // Default middleware